 In 1906 Trotsky was arrested and sentenced to internal exile, but escaped to Western Europe where he remained until 1917.
 Lenin avoided arrest by crossing into Western Europe and remaining there until 1917.

 Over the next few years the Russian government was ineffectual.
 The workers had little faith in the Duma and none in the tsar, and became increasingly militant.
-Although they became increasingly open to Bolshevik ideas, there were only 10,000 Bolsheviks in all of Russia at the beginning of 1917.
+Although they were open to Bolshevik ideas, there were only 10,000 Bolsheviks in all of Russia at the beginning of 1917.

 Beyond Russia’s borders, the Ottoman and Austro-Hungarian empires were falling apart.
 Both Germany and Russia hoped to annex parts of these empires.
 (Russia’s objectives were to capture Constantinople and take control of the Dardanelles, and to add to its Slavic territories.)
 By July 1914, both countries had declared war and mobilized their military forces against each other.